 Pricing below the competition: Pricing below competition shouldn't be a strategy, if at all, you would do so if your product is limited in terms of features and functionality.
 It can also be adopted when you want to provide a competitive price for your customers in order to grab their attention, increase sales and your brand value.

 Simplicity - A competitor based pricing model is very simple to implement as it requires basic research and insight into who your competitors are and what they’re doing with product and prices.
 It takes only a few hours to arrive at a decision for the same.

-Low Risk - Since your competitors are well-known players in the market and have been around for quite some time, the chances are slim that your pricing strategy might go wrong if you base it according to them.
+Low Risk - Since your competitors are well-known players in the market and have been around for some time, the chances are slim that your pricing strategy might go wrong if you base it according to them.

 Used in conjunction with other pricing strategies - A company can calculate their pricing based on a value based pricing model or a cost-plus pricing.
 But, before arriving at a final price solely based on the above two models, you can compare yourself with the competition and modulate your pricing a bit in order to be on-par with your competitors.
 By combining two models, you’ll be aware of the market and have a sound strategy to stay ahead of the competition while covering your costs.